Izenda7Series/docs-html/_sources/dev/api_frontend_integration.rst.txt

       * - **filter**
         - The values for the filters, in this format ``{ p1: a_value, p2: another_value, .. }``
       * - **integrationStyle**
-        - The options for toolbar and common filter section, in this format ``{ hideDashboardToolbar: true/false, hideCommonFilter: true/false }``
+        - The options for toolbar and common filter section, in this format ``{ hideDashboardToolbar: true/false, hideCommonFilter: true/false, hideDashboardName: true/false }``

 **Samples**